 It was hard to decide whether to call this a frittata (Italian) or tortilla (Spanish).
 To me, it’s more of a tortilla because of the potato, but I’m afraid that’s confusing because the Mexican tortilla is so much more familiar.
-In any event, the important thing is that Marc and I both loved this.
+In any event, the important thing is that my husband and I both loved this.
 It’s a lot more like Mark Bittman’s frittata than my usual frittata because there’s a lot less egg compared to the filling.

 Potato & Broccoli Spanish Tortilla